Bad scaling, if there are nasty forests of generate statements

 The exponential search explosion happens very early, in V3LinkDot.
 V3LinkDot also has special cases to delay its resolution of recursive cell instances.
 That's not called for by the IEEE standard, is it?
 Assuming this special case handling isn't required by the standard, maybe we can avoid the special cases.
 I'll look into it.

-#2 Updated by Wilson Snyder 10 months ago
+#2 Updated by Wilson Snyder about 1 year ago

 - Status changed from New to Confirmed